wdi-sg/project-1/README.md

 ---

 ### When to Win
 Whoever reaches 100 first wins!
-That simple
+That simple. :)

 ---